 Developed by 10,000 Degrees and Nuvana, this app will employ a socially networked gaming framework to deliver proven college success curriculum to low-income students and their families.
 With the vision to leverage peer networks and project based learning with the draw and rewards of a game, and to bridge information and action so that all students have access to the information and support they need to access and succeed in higher education.

-FastForward helps high school students, community college students and any college student struggling with their future plans to: visualize potential career paths; develop personalized college/career action plans; and locate resources for taking action.
-FastForward puts the student in the context of various career paths, using their own photos and Facebook timeline as a starting point for exploration, discovery and planning of careers.
+FastForward helps high school students, community college students and any college student struggling with their future plans to fast forward themselves into potential careers in the future, and the paths they may take to get there.
+Using a Facebook-like timeline as a starting point for exploration, discovery and planning of careers, FastForward helps users visualize potential career paths; provides a searchable data base of careers; and provides resources for taking action.
 Unigo adds FastForward to its growing collection of tools, www.unigo.com, one of the largest college resources on the web.

-The WOOP app will use a cognitive strategy called Wish Outcome Obstacle Plan or WOOP to help students achieve the goal of attending and graduating from high school and college.
+The WOOP app uses a cognitive strategy called Wish Outcome Obstacle Plan or WOOP to help students achieve the goal of attending and graduating from high school and college.
 The app will take teenagers’ existing attitudes conducive to behavior change and provide an interactive framework for overcoming obstacles.
-By generating personalized action strategies, the app’s content will help low income teens to navigate the transition from high school to college, and provide support so they succeed in college.
+By generating personalized action strategies, the app’s content will help teens to navigate the transition from high school to college, and provide support so they succeed in college.

 Logrado is a social-mobile guidance system to support students in accessing, persisting in and completing college.
-Students use their mobile phone or Facebook to access interactive missions that guide them through critical steps in preparing for college.
-Missions leverage Facebook as students collaborate with peers and form personal success teams of family, mentors and friends for encouragement.
-Logrado enables schools and college access programs to improve the quality and scale of guidance, communication and individualized support for low-income and first generation students.
+From the web or a mobile device, students can easily access interactive missions that guide them through critical steps for college success.
+The Logrado platform also connects students with classmates and mentors via Facebook, creating an environment for collaboration and peer-to-peer support.
+Logrado enables schools and college access programs to improve the quality and scale of guidance, communication and individualized support for low-income and first-generation students.

 Raise Labs is rethinking how college scholarships are accessed and distributed, particularly for low-income and first-generation college students.
 The Raise platform enables high school students to earn “micro-scholarships” towards college starting in 9th grade based on their individual achievements and progress towards graduation.
 Raise helps students pursue their college ambitions with confidence and adds transparency to the scholarships process.

-Transfer Bootcamp is an online guidance application for students seeking to transfer from community college to a four-year university.
+Transfer Bootcamp is transfer planner for community college students seeking to transfer to a four-year university.
 We build a plan for each student to help them identify their unique goals, graduate from community college on time, select the right courses for transfer and to better understand their financial aid options.
 Transfer Bootcamp will eliminate the confusion of community college transfer and make higher-education accessible for millions of students.

 Get Schooled is a non-profit that engages and motivates students using the media, technology and popular culture integral to their lives.
 It has designed Zombie College, an app that will be as entertaining as it is educational.
 The game has a low barrier to entry – no complex instructions – and is played in short bursts.
 The twist?
 The Zombie College game map is the college going map.
 Students will continually play the game because it is an “addicting game”, while internalizing the key steps to go to college.